Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Tauranga, as of September 2025.
-Businesses connect to cloud providers via Auckland, which hosts the country's primary cloud regions.
-Private network connections can be established to extend corporate networks directly to the cloud from Tauranga facilities.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps in Tauranga as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via dedicated links to data centers in Auckland.

 Power Analysis

-Average Cost Of Power: Industrial power rates in the region range from approximately NZ$0.12 to NZ$0.16/kWh, as of September 2025.
-The high proportion of renewable sources (~82%, primarily hydro and geothermal) provides price stability and helps companies meet sustainability targets.
+Average Cost Of Power: Industrial power costs in the region typically range from NZ$0.12 to NZ$0.17/kWh as of September 2025.
+New Zealand's grid is approximately 82% renewable, leveraging extensive hydro and geothermal resources, which provides price stability and supports corporate sustainability goals.

 Market Access, Business & Tax Climate